Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Results

 One of the novelties of NezNet is the message passing between node features.
 This is where GNNs differ from a standard ANN, where all input variables of both galaxies would be provided directly to dense layers.
 We also experimented with a simpler graph model, closely resembling the architecture of NezNet, but without message passing.
-The input features are processed independently by MLP layers for each node (we tried using either just one or several layers).
-Without applying any message passing, these features are summed by the aggregation function, and the summed features are mapped to the output probability through final dense layers with sigmoid activation output.
-This kind of model, which maintains the permutation invariance property of a graph, is often referred as a Deep Set \citep{Zaheer17}.
-We find that this simple model still works remarkably well and is in general comparable to NezNet.
-However, it systematically cuts off the high-redshift tail of the catalogue (Fig. \ref{fig:PDFs}), despite the overall metrics remain good.
+The input features were processed independently by MLP layers for each node (we tried using either just one or several layers).
+The new architecture is as in Figure \ref{fig:model}, with the exception of $\textbf{h}$ function blocks, which are now substituted with new MLP blocks, without applying any message passing.
+The $\pmb{x}'_i$ features are summed by the aggregation function, and the summed features are mapped to the output probability through final dense layers with sigmoid activation output, just like in the model with message passing.
+This kind of model, which maintains the permutation invariance property of a graph, is often referred to as a deep set \citep{Zaheer17}.
+We find that this simple model still works remarkably well and is comparable to NezNet in general.
+However, it systematically cuts off the high-redshift tail of the catalogue (Fig. \ref{fig:PDFs}), even though the overall metrics remain good.